 - Field clinical engineers are responsible for maintaining, troubleshooting, and upgrading equipment used to study patient movements and injuries.

 - Healthcare technicians operate equipment such as gait labs in hospitals or clinics.

-- Consultants, in collaboration with physical therapists and occupational therapists, work to evaluate patients and design courses of treatment that will improve their wellbeing
+- Consultants, in collaboration with physical therapists and occupational therapists, work to evaluate patients and design courses of treatment that will improve their wellbeing and everyday life.

 Many individuals who earn a degree in human movement do so because they are interested in a career in research into how the human body moves and how it reacts to movement or other stressors.

 Generally speaking, a research career can take one of two paths:

 - Leading research: Lead researchers (also called head researchers, head scientists, lead scientists, or principal investigators) are the individuals who pose the primary question that the research is attempting to answer.
 They design the experiment and oversee its execution.
 Becoming a lead researcher will typically require earning a PhD.